colemanderr-lab/Caddell-2020/README.md

 + pca_tp8_metabolites.csv - a formatted table of metabolite peak heights (TP8) derived from supplemental table 2
 + pca_all_metabolites.csv - a formatted table of metabolite peak heights (TP8 and 24h) derived from supplemental table 2

-Raw sequence files have been uploaded to NCBI under BioProject PRJNAxxxxx (https://www.ncbi.nlm.nih.gov/bioproject/PRJNAxxxxx)
+Raw sequence files have been uploaded to NCBI under BioProject PRJNA655744 (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA655744)